novuhq/novu/docs/docs/overview/quick-start.md

 The `subscriberId` is a custom identifier used when identifying your users within the Novu platform.
 We suggest using your internal DB identifier for this field.

-Novu will create an upsert command, and either create a subscriber with specified payload, or update the existing subscriber with the passed information.
+Novu will create an upsert command, and either create a subscriber with a specified payload, or update the existing subscriber with the passed information.

 **Note:** The API will perform a PATCH command, updating only the fields passed to it.
 So in order to reset a specific field you must explicitly pass `null` as the fields param.